Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Add moves
+  - [x] Dropdown
+  - [x] Dialogue
+  - [x] Dialogue adds approval display for admin
+  - [x] Form validation in dialog
+  - [x] Form select is dynamic for subcategory
+  - [x] Doesn't add it and sends a little snackbar saying move name already exists if so
+  - [x] Approval adds to db and removes from candidate list, and awards reputation points
+  - [x] Disapproval removes from candidate list and substitutes, "flag me"
+  - [x] Feature to delete move name from move list
+  - [x] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
+  - [x] Put delete feature under control of isAdmin (or isModerator?)
+  - [x] Added moveNames not in alphabetical order
+  - [x] Standardize how these things are capitalized
+  - [x] Test written to make sure name addition is seen in match
+  - [x] Test written to make sure name approval is seen in admin list; delete name at the end
+  - [x] Test written to make sure name disapproval displays flagged message
+  - [x] Test written to make sure you can't add a duplicate name
+- [x] Change match outcome to match logistics and add match start as well as point mistake
+- [x] Move the info. icon next to Annotations because you keep accidentally scrolling over it (or just make it clickable instead)
 - [x] Alphabetize the moves in annotation lists
 - [x] Change athlete names to dropdown menu with option to add more in a dialogue
   - [x] Dropdown